xchwarze/wifi-pineapple-panel/README.md

  - Fix mobile view
  - Add Chevron icon to accordions (size +1K)
  - Change notification time from 6000 to 20000 (decrease RPM from 10 to 3)
+ - Added more refresh buttons
+ - Fixed several bugs found in the panel
  - Project minification (Optional: use packer tools)

 ## Recon: